What Is A Horizontal Tangent Line

 What is a Horizontal Tangent Line?

 A horizontal tangent line is a tangent line to a curve that is parallel to the x-axis.
-This means that the slope of the tangent line is zero.
+In real terms, this means that the slope of the tangent line is zero.
 A horizontal tangent line occurs at a point on the curve where the function's derivative (which represents the slope of the tangent line) is equal to zero.

 Key Properties of a Horizontal Tangent Line: